Rebecca Furniss McGuire

 Whether you are a mum or dad, if you would like support with exploring your own emotional needs and some of the difficult feelings involved with being a parent we can arrange regular sessions.

 Your feelings will be accepted and I will support you to express them and process them so they feel more manageable.
+Creative expression can enable you to explore feeling that it is initially difficult to put words on.

 - Benefits: This relationship will leave you feeling better understood and supported.
 I can provide you with an private space for your emotions which may ease tensions and anxieties.